asmltd/gosports/README.md

 ## Manage and Monitor http://www.gosportsfoundation.in Athletes

+## Configuring GoSports project with Heroku:

+#### Requirements:
+* You should have a heroku account created

+### Steps to start with heroku
+* Navigate to webapp/ folder and do git init (this will generate git repo for versioning)
+* Login into your heroku account (use `heroku login`)
+* Create an heroku app using the command `heroku create asm-gosports` here asm-gosports is app name, anything can be given on this place
+* Execute `echo ".py[cod]" > .gitignore` to generate an .gitignore file
+* Now go to webapp/settings.py amd add "asm-gosports.herokuapp.com" to ALLOWED_HOSTS
+* Disable CollectStatic with `heroku config:set DISABLE_COLLECTSTATIC=1` command
+* Add the origin to the app `heroku git:remote -a asm-gosports`
+* Add files to git `git add .`
+* Commit the files `git commit -m "Initial Commit"`
+* Push our code to Heroku `git push heroku master`
+* This will start the app in "https://asm-gosports.herokuapp.com/"

 ### Setup Working Environment:
 * Make Sure all dependencies and packages are installed for working with Django
 * If not you can follow the installation steps from https://tutorial.djangogirls.org/en/installation/